Other People's Money: Plot

-Lawrence "Larry the Liquidator" Garfield (Danny DeVito) is a successful corporate raider who has become rich by buying up companies and selling off their assets.
-With the help of a computerized stock analyzing program called "Carmen," Garfield has identified New England Wire & Cable Company as his next target.
-The struggling company is run by the benevolent and folksy Andrew "Jorgy" Jorgenson (Gregory Peck) and is the primary employer in its small Rhode Island town in New England.
+Lawrence "Larry the Liquidator" Garfield is a corporate raider who has become wealthy by acquiring companies and selling off their assets.
+With the help of a computerized stock-analysis program called Carmen, he identifies the family-owned New England Wire & Cable Company as his next target.
+Although the Rhode Island company remains profitable overall, its aging Wire and Cable division is struggling, leading Lawrence to conclude that the company's assets are worth more than its market value.
+After failing to persuade company chairman Andrew "Jorgy" Jorgenson to sell the division, Lawrence begins acquiring shares in an effort to gain control of the company.